Kanban for Software Teams

 Visualize The Workflow

 Split each state in the workflow (except the end states), into a Doing and Done state.
-The Done state acts as a buffer for completed work to wait until capacity is available in the next workflow state.
-This step is important because it makes it possible to identify and react to emergent queues or bottlenecks within the system.
+The Done state acts as a buffer state for completed work to wait until capacity is available in the next workflow state.
+This step is important because it makes it possible to identify and react to emerging congestion within the system.
 This makes idle work visible, and enables rapid diagnosis of flow-related problems.

 A Development Workflow